DHTMLX/docs-suite/docs/grid/usage.md

     data: dataset
 });
 ~~~

-     - you can also use callback functions in an array.
-A callback function takes the current data row and returns the value for grouping
+You can also use *callback functions* in an array.
+A callback function takes the current data row and returns the value for grouping:

 ~~~jsx {7-13}
 const grid = new dhx.Grid("grid_container", {
     columns: [